:

 Ready — click Play

-Practice: What is Colon in Morse Code?
+What Is the Colon in Morse Code?

-Select the correct Morse code for ::
+Select the correct Morse code for the colon (:):

 := ?

-How to Tap Colon in Morse Code
+How to Tap the Colon in Morse Code

-To transmit Colon (---...), use this sequence:
+To transmit the colon (---...), use this sequence:

 — DashLong press